Computational-Plant-Science/plantit/README.md

 Once the containers are up, tests can be run with `docker-compose -f docker-compose.dev.yml exec plantit ./manage.py test`.

+##### Reverse proxying with `ngrok`

+To test remote job submissions using a local development version of the `plantit` web application, you will need a service of some kind to accept and forward job completion signals to your machine's `localhost`.
+One convenient tool is [`ngrok`](https://ngrok.com/).
+After downloading and adding the `ngrok` executable to your path, run `ngrok http 3000` to start a tunnel, then set the `DJANGO_API_URL` variable in `.env` to the URL `ngrok` reports it's listening on.

 #### Deploying to production

 In production configuration, NGINX serves static assets and reverse-proxies Django via Gunicorn (both in the same container).